Chung-Research-Group/AIM/docs-builder/source/Input-Output Data Files.rst

 ======================

 AIM modules **IsoFit** and **HeatFit** read isotherm data from input files and generate ouput files containing isotherm fitting results.
-The AIM integrated workflow allows to directly load output files from **IsoFit** and **HeatFit** into
+The AIM integrated workflow allows the user to directly load output files from **IsoFit** and **HeatFit** into
 **MixPred** and **BreakLab** modules.
-Schematic below highlights the input/output files and workflow within AIM modules.
-Both input and output files have a well-defined, human-readable format to ensure accewssibility to users with diverse backgrounds.
-In this section, we outline the supported input file formats and guidelines to faciliatet isotherm data files.
+The schematic below highlights the input/output files and workflow within AIM modules.
+Both input and output files have a well-defined, human-readable format to ensure accessibility to users with diverse backgrounds.
+In this section, we outline the supported input file formats and guidelines to facilitate isotherm data files preparation.

 .. image:: images/scheme.png
    :width: 700